rdpoor/mu/README.md

 * Extend src/Makefile to assure that stk library is up to date.

 ## changelog

+* 2014-04-30: Stream::streamDuration() => Stream::frameCount().
+Created
+MixStream and DelayStream and corresponding unit tests.
+Created a unit test for IdentityStream.
+Created a simple test/assert.c file to help with unit testing (could be better, but it's already useful).

 * 2014-04-30: Refactoring: Node => Stream.
 All subclasses are now named XxxStream.